 What makes a candle "zero waste"?

 A zero waste candle minimizes or eliminates packaging, uses reusable containers, and avoids harmful ingredients.
-ReCandle Co.’s zero waste refills are designed with all of this in mind.
+ReCandle Co.'s zero waste refills are designed with all of this in mind.
+Learn more about what eco-friendly candle refills are.